open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

 ---
-title: 'Hardening the Collector #1 - A new default bind address'
+title: 'Hardening the Collector Episode 1: A new default bind address'
 linkTitle: A new default bind address for the Collector
 date: 2024-07-02
 author: '[Pablo Baeyens](https://github.com/mx-psi) (OpenTelemetry, Datadog)'